 Alternative Nonsurgical Options

-Other alternative treatment options with varying levels of evidence behind them include:
+Other alternative medicine and pain management options with varying levels of evidence behind them include:

-- Medication: such as steroid injections or pain medications (over the counter and prescribed)
+- Medications: such as epidural steroid injections, nerve block injections, facet joint injections, or pain medications (over the counter and prescribed)

 - Self-care: rest, exercise, modalities, etc.